Categories

 Dickens makes us want to know the outcome of the story, then proceeds to make us empathize with his narrator through his story of loss.

 Making the reader care doesn’t necessarily mean making the reader feel sorry for your character: Readers can just as easily dislike your cunning anti-hero or feel in two minds.
+(This is where you might choose to write an unreliable narrator.)
 The most important thing is to make readers care, whether about your character or the outcome of a situation they announce.

 Besides making the reader care, there are other ways to make your first-person story opening enticing: